 Built with Apple's latest frameworks for macOS and iOS (via Mac Catalyst).
 Runs on Apple Silicon.
 No Electron, no web views.

 Hermes 4 is version 0.1.0 — usable, full-featured, and actively improving.
-Forums, chat, file sharing, email, 68K emulation, and the sysop dashboard are all working.
+Forums, chat, file sharing, email, internet mail, SSH, web terminal, 68K emulation, ZMODEM, and the sysop dashboard are all working.
 This is a passion project and a technical revival, not a commercial product.
 The beta is free.

 macOS via direct download. iOS via TestFlight.
 Requires Apple Silicon.